To find more information about permits, search Portland.gov for a project type. For example, "ADU" or "Decks."

 Pay by phone

-You can make a payment over the phone by calling our Payments by Phone number.
+You can make a payment over the phone by calling our Make Payments by Phone number.

-Payments for other development permits, such as Zoning Permits, Site Development Permits, and Development Review Permits, can be made online via a private link that will be sent to customers by Permitting Services staff when the permit is ready to be issued.
-When accessing this link, please make sure you have the permit IVR number, and the total fees due, both of which are provided by BDS staff.
+You can make payments for other development permits, such as Zoning Permits, Site Development Permits, and Development Review Permits, online.
+Permitting Services will send you a private link to use when the permit is ready to be issued.
+You need the permit IVR number and the total fees due (provided by BDS staff).

 Once you pay your fees, your permit is issued and you can begin working on your project.

 Eligibility for waived fees: Apply for a permit and land use fee waiver